muhark/dpir-intro-python/misc_presentations/presentation.md

 The latter formula offers a useful intuition: _given two random variables, mutual information measures the extent to which the entropy of a random variable is reduced by knowing values of the other_.

-## Mutual Information: Toy Example
+## Mutual Information- Toy Example

 Suppose I ask you to guess the temperature in Kagoshima.